Distribution of interevent avalanche times in disordered and frustrated spin systems: Statistics of All Avalanche interevent Times

 In order to compare distributions of different parameters properly, $P(\Delta B)$ is normalized.
 This is done by dividing by the total number of intervals $N_{\rm int}$.
 As $R$ increases to large values, the spins feel a wide range of random fields, and their local fields $B_i$ [Eq.~\eqref{eq:localRFIM}] become widely separated.
 In the limit $R \rightarrow \infty$, all events become single flips because the contribution to $B_i$ from the exchange interactions $J$ is negligible in comparison.
 The total number of intervals $N_{\rm int}$ approaches the number of lattice sites (spins) $N$.
 Similarly, as $R$ decreases, the total number of intervals becomes small.
 At $R=0$, the hysteresis loop becomes completely square, $N_i=1$, and the entire lattice flips from up to down at the single external field value $B=-2dJ$, where $d = 3$ is the space dimension.
 Normalizing $P(\Delta B)$ to $N_{\rm int}$ eliminates this trivial effect.
 The sum of all avalanches in the distribution equals unity, independent of the choice of parameters.

-We begin by analyzing the RFIM, plotting the distribution of inter-event times in Fig.~\ref{fig:deltaH}.
+We begin by analyzing the RFIM, plotting the distribution of interevent times in Fig.~\ref{fig:deltaH}.
 Distributions of varying lattice sizes $N$ are seen to collapse if the event intervals $\Delta B$ are scaled by $N$, that is

-The inter-event distribution for the VBM is similar to the RFIM (see Fig.~\ref{fig:deltaH}) and scales with the number of variables $N$.
+The interevent distribution for the VBM is similar to the RFIM (see Fig.~\ref{fig:deltaH}) and scales with the number of variables $N$.
+Due to the fundamental difference between finite and diverging number of neighbors \cite{andresen:13}, we expect the same scaling behavior for differing finite coordination numbers of the VBM.

 As can be seen in Fig.~\ref{fig:SKdist}, the SKM distributions for different lattice sizes collapse with an {\it unscaled} $\Delta B$.
-Other than that, the shape of the inter-event distribution of all avalanches is similar to the RFIM (Fig.~\ref{fig:deltaH}).
+Other than that, the shape of the interevent distribution of all avalanches is similar to the RFIM (Fig.~\ref{fig:deltaH}).
 Because the VBM is long ranged and the RFIM is short ranged, but both have similar scaling forms for $P(\Delta B)$, we conclude that the connections between distant spins do not by themselves give rise to a change from the RFIM collapse with $N\Delta B$.
 Instead, the most likely cause of scaling differences is the presence of SOC at all disorder strengths in the SKM due to the fully-connected topology.

-Another way to gain insight into the scaling of inter-event times is to observe the behavior of the hysteresis loops.
+Another way to gain insight into the scaling of interevent times is to observe the behavior of the hysteresis loops.
 While hysteresis loops have been extensively studied \cite{pazmandi:99, andresen:13, zhu:13, sharma:14, sarflyer:12}, we focus on the width of the loop in relation to the lattice size.
 For the RFIM and VBM, the loops are the same width across all lattice sizes (see Fig.~\ref{fig:RFhys}).
 This means that the total time $T$ for traversal of the loop is constant.
 In the limit where events are small and fairly isolated spatially, the number of events grows linearly with lattice size $N$, and the time $\Delta B$ between events is proportional to $1/N$.
 This picture offers a qualitative explanation of the dependence of $P$ on $N \Delta B$.

 The hysteresis loop for the SKM (Fig.~\ref{fig:SKhys}) is different from the VBM and the RFIM.
 Its width grows as the lattice size is increased -- the total time across the loop increases with $N$.
 If we again consider a limit where events are small and fairly isolated spatially, so that the number of events grows linearly with lattice size $N$, the interval between individual events $\Delta B$ is expected to be roughly independent of lattice size.